DZamataev/elodie/Readme.md

 ```
 ./elodie.py update --location="Las Vegas, NV" --time="2015-04-15" /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.dng /where/i/want/my/photos/to/go/2015-09-Sep/Unknown\ Location/2015-09-27_01-41-38-_dsc8705.nef
 ```

+To put media according to it's type to a folder like 'Audio', 'Video' or 'Photo' at it's final destination add `--separate-media-folders`.

 ## What about photos I take in the future?